NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 ## Logging in and out

-We will use the program called `ssh` to log in and out of abel.
+We will use the program called `ssh` to log in and out of SAGA.

 --------